xriss/require.sh/readme.md

 REQUIRE.SH
 ==========

-This bash script attempts to install packages, probably for a command, in a generic way across multiple package managers.
+This bash (version 4+) script attempts to install packages, probably for a command, in a generic way across multiple package managers.

 By default we just assume that the package name is the same as the command